textyess/SWE-assignment/README.md

 - **Frontend** — Next.js, Tailwind CSS, shadcn/ui, React Query
 - **Shared** — packages for models, UI components, and locales

+We also provide a `tailwind.config.js` with our design tokens already set up.
+Use it as a reference to stay consistent with our visual language.

 We prefer you work within this stack, but it is not a hard requirement.
 If you are more productive in a different stack, use it — just be ready to explain the tradeoff.
 Whatever you choose, keep the dependency footprint lean.

 ---